Age of Discovery: Pizarro's Peru and the Inca Empire

 A first attempt to explore western South America was undertaken in 1522 by Pascual de Andagoya.
 Native South Americans told him about a gold-rich territory on a river called Pirú.
 Having reached San Juan River (Colombia), Andagoya fell ill and returned to Panama, where he spread the news about "Pirú" as the legendary El Dorado.
 These, along with the accounts of the success of Hernán Cortés, caught the attention of Pizarro.

 Francisco Pizarro had accompanied Balboa in the crossing of the Isthmus of Panama.
-In 1524 he formed a partnership with priest Hernando de Luque and soldier Diego de Almagro to explore the south, agreeing to divide the profits.
+In 1524, he formed a partnership with priest Hernando de Luque and soldier Diego de Almagro to explore the south, agreeing to divide the profits.
 They dubbed the enterprise the "Empresa del Levante": Pizarro would command, Almagro would provide military and food supplies, and Luque would be in charge of finances and additional provisions.

 On 13 September 1524, the first of three expeditions set out to conquer Peru with 80 men and 40 horses.
 The venture failed, halting in Colombia due to bad weather, hunger, and conflicts with locals; Almagro lost an eye.
 Their route was marked by Puerto Deseado (desired port), Puerto del Hambre (port of hunger), and Puerto quemado (burned port).
 Two years later, a second expedition began with reluctant permission from the Governor of Panama.
 In August 1526, they departed with two ships, 160 men, and horses.
 Upon reaching the San Juan River, Pizarro explored swampy coasts, while Almagro sought reinforcements.
 Pizarro's pilot, sailing south and crossing the equator, captured a raft from Tumbes.
 To his surprise, the raft carried coveted textiles, ceramics, gold, silver, and emeralds, becoming the expedition's main focus.
 Almagro later joined with reinforcements, and despite challenging conditions, they reached Atacames, where a sizable native population under Inca rule was observed, though they did not land.

-Pizarro, safe near the coast, sent Almagro and Luque for reinforcements with proof if the rumoured gold.
+Pizarro, safe near the coast, sent Almagro and Luque for reinforcements with proof of the rumoured gold.
 The new governor rejected a third expedition, ordering everyone back to Panama.
 Almagro and Luque seized the chance to rejoin Pizarro.
 At Isla de Gallo, Pizarro drew a line, presenting the choice between Peru's riches and Panama's poverty.
 Thirteen men, The Famous Thirteen, stayed and headed to La Isla Gorgona, staying seven months until provisions arrived.